Skip to content

 1. Breakdown Elements

-• Example: Add a vocal chop with reverb in the breakdown for a haunting atmosphere.
+• Example: Add a reverb-soaked vocal chop to create a haunting, atmospheric breakdown.

 2. Build-up Techniques

-• Example: Automate the pitch of the main melody to create a rising sense of anticipation.
+• Example: Gradually raise the pitch of the melody in the build-up for a rising sense of excitement.

 Step 10: Experimenting with Sound Design